joaohenggeler/eternal-wanderer/Source/README.md

 * `mastodon_max_status_length`: the maximum amount of characters in a Mastodon post.
 This should be set to the instance's character limit.

 * `mastodon_max_video_size`: the maximum size of a Mastodon video (in megabytes).
 This should be set to the instance's video size limit.
-May be null if there's no maximum.

 * `tumblr_api_key`: the consumer key obtained in the [setup guide](#setup-guide). **Must be changed before publishing on Tumblr.**